kreier/saiht-blog/html/2025/10/18/README.md

 <img src="./20120801.jpg" width="33%"> <img src="./2013-11-28.jpg" width="32%"> <img src="./2014-01-19.jpg" width="33%">

-Above the start on August 1st, 2012; Mathe Leistungskurs 12 und Abschlussveranstaltung 19.
-Januar 2014.
+Above the start on August 1st, 2012; Mathe Leistungskurs 12 in Hemmoor 2013 and finally the graduation on January 19th, 2014.

+In summer 2015 at the Didacta I realized that there are more then 200 International German Schools around the world!
+It took a while to make up my mind and collect information, but in February 2016 I started applying for several schools around the globe.
+Here is the list until April 2016:

+- Taiwan, Taipei
+- China,  Shanghai Pudong
+- Egypt, Hurghada
+- India, Mumbai
+- Vietnam, Saigon or Ho Chi Minh City
+- Indonesia, Jakarta
+- Mexico, Mexico City
+- Turkey (now Türkiye), Ankara
+- Russia, Moscow

 ## Teaching in the English language - 5 years

-My teaching degree brought me to Saigon in Vietnam, but I only taught in German for 1 year.
+My teaching degree brought me to Saigon in Vietnam, but I only taught for 1 year in German.
 After that I worked 3 years for the **American International School Vietnam** and 2 years for the **Saigon South International School**.
 The topics span a variety of subjects and include the American curriculum, IB Diploma Program and AP Advanced Placement.
 For the IB and AP I received special training.
 Here is a list:

 - IB Physics HL/SL (training in Jakarta)
 - Chemistry
 - Integrated Science 9/10 (biology, chemistry and physics)
 - MYP Design (training in Bangkok)
-- IB Physics A (training in Sacramento)
+- AP Physics A (training in Sacramento)
 - High School Math
 - AP CSP Computer Science Principles (training in Baltimore)
 - Live Science